How Will Automation Impact Facility Management Jobs?

 Automation Is Your Friend, Not Your Enemy

 In an analysis of more than 2,000 work activities across 800 occupations, McKinsey found that fewer than 5 percent of all occupations could be fully automated using current technology.
 Adopting automation isn’t likely to eliminate facility management jobs.
-Rather, it will free FMs up to work on higher-value projects, like identifying ways to increase the productivity of the workforce and the efficiency of the workplace.
+Rather, it will free facility managers up to work on higher-value projects, like identifying ways to increase the productivity of the workforce and the efficiency of the workplace.

 How Automation Elevates Facility Management Jobs